sbcc-cs105/EX01-HelloWorld/README.md

 2. Enter a commit message.
 The commit message can be anything, but should describe the changes that are begin committed.
 A good commit message in this case might be "Committing code to check in for assignment"
 3. Press **Commit and Push**

-You will see a few more dialogs (including ones that may ask for your GitHub username and password) go by and then you will see something similar to the following:
+You will see a few more dialogs (including ones that may ask for your BitBucket username and password) go by and then you will see something similar to the following:

 ![Push dialogue](https://www.dropbox.com/s/niao32p4abbx4k2/push-git.png?dl=1)

 1. Push **OK** to complete the commit.
-You may get no confirmation, but you can check GitHub to see if the code now exists there.
+You may get no confirmation, but you can check BitBucket to see if the code now exists there.

 #### Completing the turn-in process